COVID-19 risks

 2. Traffic restrictions will be in place on roads where demonstrations are taking place, which may cause confusion and congestion.
 For your own safety, please avoid passing through the affected areas to avoid being caught up in unforeseen incidents, and be aware of your surroundings when going out.
 If you encounter a demonstration, please leave the area immediately.

-3. There is a possibility that this will continue in the future.
-Please remain vigilant.
+3. There is a possibility that similar demonstrations will continue in the future.
+There is also a possibility that similar demonstrations will occur in other areas.
+Please continue to be vigilant.

 This email has been sent to those who live in our jurisdiction (North Sulawesi, Gorontalo, Central Sulawesi, Southeast Sulawesi, South Sulawesi, West Sulawesi, Maluku, North Maluku, Papua, West Papua, South Papua, Central Papua, Mountain Papua, Southwest Papua) and those who are registered with Tabiregi.